Diptadip/ChatterFly/README.md

 	export { firebaseConfig };

 ### Install node modules
-Open the terminal, cd into the root folder, run the following command.
+Open the terminal, cd into the root folder, and run the following command.

     npm install
 This will install all the required dependencies.